 20 Top Sights of Lampang, a City Where Time Means Nothing (2024)

-Lampang, affectionately known as Nakhon Lampang, shines as the third-largest city in northern Thailand and serves as the bustling capital of both Lampang province and Mueang Lampang district.
+Lampang, affectionately known as Nakhon Lampang, shines as the third-largest city in northern Thailand and serves as the bustling capital of both Lampang Province and Mueang District.
 Rich in history, Lampang has also been referred to as Wiang Lakon and Khelang Nakhon in days gone by.
 As a thriving trading and transportation hub, this dynamic city seamlessly blends modernity with timeless charm.
 Visitors to Lampang can expect a delightful fusion of ancient temples, captivating cultural experiences, and friendly locals, all wrapped up in the warm and inviting atmosphere of this enchanting northern Thai city.

 Let’s take a trip to Lampang (Thai: ลำปาง, lam-bpaang) where time means nothing and visit 20 must-see tourist attractions in 2022: temples, museums and local architecture, including well-preserved Lannathai heritage sites waiting to be enjoyed by generations to come.
 Lampang city is a tranquil and fascinating place in northern Thailand, just 109 kilometers from Chiang Mai.